jwells96/fuzzy-octo-couscous/x_team_rules.md

   * This is not strictly required but is recommended.

 ## How will we communicate difficulties with a task assigned to us
+* 1. We will communicate difficulties by informing others on a timely and consistent manner.
+  * Each team member has to clearly communicate and update the difficulties.
+All team memebers will be responsible for updating the         group via text.
+* 2. We will create a .md file to tackle difficulties.
+  * All team members will highlight difficulties that were solved, but keep it in the document for future reference.

 ## How we will back up each other to ensure that deadlines are not missed